External TRAFFIC publications

 A selection of references to papers authored by TRAFFIC staff, but published by organizations other than TRAFFIC.

 TOPICS - enforcement

-Wildlife detector dogs: A guideline on the training of dogs to detect wildlife in trade (PDF, 660 KB) by Birgit Braun.
+Wildlife detector dogs: A guideline on the training of dogs to detect wildlife in trade (PDF, 660 KB) in Russian (PDF, 800 KB) by Birgit Braun.
 WWF Germany.
 2013.